Sunnyvale Climate Action Scoreboard

 Current Score

-• Six key Strategies that outline the overarching approach for bold climate action
+• Six Strategies: Sunnyvale’s overarching approach for bold climate action.

-To learn more about sustainability efforts in Sunnyvale, Read the full Climate Action Playbook and visit the City of Sunnyvale Sustainability webpage
+Want to scout the full Playbook?
+Read the full Climate Action Playbook and visit the City of Sunnyvale Sustainability webpage.

-As we developed these Moves, we rated them in terms of their carbon reduction potential as well as the other community goals each would help us achieve.
-In the "At-a-Glance" table below, Moves supporting each co-benefit are illustrated with a series of icons.
-Colored icons indicate when the Move will support the respective co-benefit.
-This legend explains each of the co-benefit icons, as well as those developed to show where we are in terms of progress implementing the Move.
+Like any great team, we’ll update our Moves every five years to stay aligned with department plans and community needs.
+As we developed these Moves, we rated for their carbon reduction potential.
+We also considered other community goals each would help us achieve.
+In the "At-a-Glance" table below, the series of icons show co-benefits that showcase those other goals.
+Colored icons state when the Move will support the respective co-benefit.
+This legend explains each of the co-benefit icons and shows progress toward Move completion.

 Co-Benefits